dmcaulay/pipeline-stream/README.md

 ```
 name:     the name of the stream
 max:      the max number of items to process in parallel
-reporter: an object used to report data, error, noop events
+debug:    an object used to report data, error, noop events when debugging your pipeline
 ```

 #methods: